Access to E-Textbooks from Publishers

 To Log-in or Create an Account.
 Go to login.cengage.com or this link.
 If you already have a Cengage account, log in instead.
 You may already have a Cengage account if you have taken courses through MindTap, WebAssign, SAM, CNOWv2 or OWLv2.

 Higher Education from Cambridge University Press is a new site that ensures content and services relating to our textbooks will be available in one place.
-This will include Textbooks, Supplementary materials for students and Resources for instructors.
+This will include textbooks, supplementary materials for students, and resources for instructors.
 Along with these 80 titles, more titles will be added throughout the next several months, until more than 750 textbooks will be available online.
-Please vit the site here.
+Please visit the site here.